forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report about the SFDMU Plugin to help us improve
 title: "[BUG]-The bug title"
 labels: bug
 assignees: hknokh